kalgumaei/europeana-mdic/README.md

         }
       }
 ```
+where:
+doc_id: The instance identifier given by Europeana, not the system identifier of Elasticsearch.
+doc_ic_score: The information content score of a given metadata instance.
+The value represents the logarithm of the fields' IC scores summation.
+doc_info_density_score: The information density score of a given metadata instance, which represent the logarithm of the fields' information density scores summation.
+For each target field, there are several values that describe the information content results on the field level as well as on the subfield level such as:
+field_ic_score: The information content score of the field.
+field_info_density_score: The information density score of the field.
+sub_tfidf: Includes the result details of the subfields, for example, dc:title_english , dc:title_german, and so on.
+For each subfield, there are three values:
+terms_count: The length of the subfield after the analysis (e.g. after removing the stop words).
+tfidf_score: The information content score of the subfield.
+info_density: The information density score of the subfield calculated by dividing the tfidf_score by terms_count
 ## Running the tests

 The unittest modules are located in the directory `test`, so to run the tests follow these steps: